mmdes/contacts/README.md

 1. **Data Storage in MongoDB**:
    - We use MongoDB to persist application data.
-   - We create models (schemas) to represent system entities (e.g., users, posts, etc.).
+   - We create models (schemas) to represent system entities.
    - CRUD operations are implemented to interact with the database.

 2. **Password Hashing in the Database**: